peers/peerjs/docs/api.md

 When a new connection is established from another peer to this peer, the `DataConnection` object is emitted with this event.
 The `meta` argument contains whatever metadata values passed into `peer.connection(...)` by the remote peer.

+Note that the `open` event must fire on the `DataConnection` before it is ready to read/write.

 ### Event: 'open'

 `function(id) { }`